Clarifying the OK Home Baking Act of 2017

 - Under the amendment, one’s primary residence (not just a building on one’s property) becomes a non-inspected, “home food establishment.”
 “Prepared foods” can be made for sale or resale from this “home food establishment.”

-- “Prepared foods” are not allowed to contain meat or fresh fruit.
+- “Prepared foods” are NOT allowed to contain meat or fresh fruit.

 - “Meat” is commonly considered to be a foodstuff, derived from an animal.
 The common definition of “meat” includes beef, pork, lamb, poultry, fish, other seafood and game animals, such as, rabbit and venison.
+Being derived from meat, lard and tallow are not allowed under the Home Baking Act.

 - Sales (or resale) of “prepared foods” can occur at the following venues: